Oliz888/Oliz888.github.io/index.md

 ---

-### What if we have an Digital Agora...Reimagine Social Platform with Tokenization of Attention Economy, Bridging-based Algorithm and Quadratic Voting
+### What if we have an Digital Agora?
+Reimagine Social Platform with Tokenization of Attention Economy, Bridging-based Algorithm and Quadratic Voting
 [paper](/pdf/What%20if%20we%20have%20an%20Digital%20Agora...%20-%20by%20oliz0808.eth.html)

 ---